Berlinale Talent Press 2021

 What’s On Offer?

-Berlinale Talents offers the chance to spend six days with the world’s top 250 emerging filmmakers and to experience the buzz of one of the world’s biggest film festivals.
+Berlinale Talents offers the chance to spend six days with 250 top emerging filmmakers and to experience the buzz of one of the world’s foremost A-list festivals.
 Seasoned mentors will guide you through the programme and provide feedback on your work.

-Based on your choice of essay topic, you’ll be able to access film screenings, conduct interviews and attend Berlinale Talents talks.
+Based on your choice of essay topic, you’ll be able to attend Berlinale Talents talks, conduct interviews and access film screenings.
 Your work will be featured on the Berlinale Talents, Goethe-Institut and FIPRESCI websites.
-Last but not least, you’ll be able to form lasting connections to fellow emerging critics from all over the world.
+Last but not least, you’ll be able to form lasting connections to fellow critics from all over the world.

 Gain a New Perspective

-Beyond the Talent Press workshops, Berlinale Talents features over 40 talks, screenings, workshops and networking events offering insights into the brightest creative minds in the industry.
-Recent guests have included actors Charlotte Rampling and Willem Dafoe, artists Christo and Olafur Eliasson, director Tom Tykwer, cinematographer Agnès Godard, composer Ryuichi Sakamoto, and many more.
+Beyond the Talent Press workshops, Berlinale Talents features countless talks, films and discussions offering endless networking opportunities and insights into the industry’s brightest creative minds.
+Recent guests have included Cate Blanchett, Olafur Eliasson, Agnès Godard, Raoul Peck, Kleber Mendonça Filho, Hildur Guðnadóttir, Jia Zhang-ke and many more.